snyball/hawck/README.md

   - Workaround: Wait for a few milliseconds between emulated keypresses, this seems to only be noticeable with macros that produce a **lot of output**.

-### NOTICE: This software is in alpha stage

-I personally use the software daily without any issues, but I do not recommend anyone to actually auto-start this software on boot, there may be a few bugs, and in the case of auto-starting the daemon with SystemD on boot these problems may render the computer unusable until a system recovery is performed or another keyboard is plugged in (hawck only listens to a single keyboard at a time.)